vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection.md

 {
     private IRepository<User> _userRepository;

-    // Dependnecy is passed as an argument in the constructor public UserManager(IRepository<User> userRepository)
+    // Dependency is passed as an argument in the constructor public UserManager(IRepository<User> userRepository)
     {
         this._userRepository = userRepository;